Green job: Forestry manager / forester

 According to the Food and Agriculture Organization of the United Nations, forests provide more than 86 million green jobs and support the livelihoods of many more people.
 An estimated 880 million people worldwide spend part of their time collecting fuelwood or producing charcoal, many of them women.
 Human populations tend to be low in areas of low-income countries with high forest cover and high forest biodiversity, but poverty rates in these areas tend to be high.
 Some 252 million people living in forests and savannahs have incomes of less than USD 1.25 per day.

 Green building designers

 Design buildings (they can be homes, offices, schools, hospitals, or any other type of building) that in their design, construction or operation, reduce or eliminate negative impacts, and can create positive impacts, on our climate and natural environment.
 They also try to reduce negative environmental impacts in terms of reducing the contributions to landfill.

 Marine biologist

-Analyse the interplay of marine life (animals and plants) with coastal areas and the atmosphere. and Crucial today is their role in measuring the impact of climate change on our oceans and how much ocean acidification is present and potentially damaging our coral reef ecosystems.
+Analyse the interplay of marine life (animals and plants) with coastal areas and the atmosphere.
+Marine biologists play a crucial role in measuring the impact of climate change on the world's oceans and overall ocean environmental health.